-See Appendix E or download the current CPS form from the FY20-21 RFP web page at: See Appendix E at the bottom of this page for the current CPS form.
+See Appendix E or download the current CPS form from the FY22-23 RFP web page at the bottom of the page for the current CPS form.
 Other versions of CPS forms will NOT be accepted.

 All project proposals must contain completed Current and Pending Support Forms for PI and all Co-PIs listing other current public or private support to which key personnel identified in the proposal have committed portions of their time, whether or not salary support for person(s) involved is included in the budget.
 Analogous information must be provided for any pending proposals that are being considered by or that will be submitted in the near future, to other possible sponsors, including other USDA Programs or agencies and the NPMTI.
 Concurrent submission of identical or similar proposals to the other possible sponsors will not prejudice proposal review or evaluation by NPMTI for this purpose.
 However, a project proposal that duplicates or overlaps substantially with a proposal already reviewed and funded (or to be funded) by another organization or agency will not be recommended under this program.
 The third column (“Requested/Award Amount”) on the “Current and Pending Support Page” has been divided into two sub-columns: Total $ Amount and PI $ Allocation.
 For each grant/proposal listed, include both the total (“Total $ Amount”) and the amount you have or may receive (“PI $ Allocation”).

 Submission Instructions: PIs and Co-PIs are responsible for uploading their own Current and Pending Support Form to the NFO.
 The CPS Form will only need to be emailed to firstname.lastname@example.org one time whether or not the investigator is connected to multiple proposals.
-The CPS form must be converted to PDF format before uploading to the EPS System by October 8, 2020.
+The CPS form must be converted to PDF format before emailing to email@example.com by December 10, 2021.